Older adults face ‘double whammy’ as pandemic lingers

 “Feelings of loneliness can lead to increased risk of depression, anxiety, substance use disorder, aggression, impulsivity and suicidal thoughts.”

 Decades of research on prolonged isolation and loneliness shows it can be worse for a person’s health than obesity, and it is as damaging to health as smoking 15 cigarettes a day.
 Newer research from the AARP Foundation in 2020 showed the consequences of isolation and loneliness on nursing home residents’ quality of life are alarming: 50% increased risk of developing dementia, a 32% increased risk of stroke and a nearly fourfold increased risk of death among heart failure patients.
+Another study from Sixtyandmecom showed an increase from 75% of people feeling lonely in 2019 to over 85% in 2020, with a huge 78% of people surveyed saying the pandemic has amplified their feelings of loneliness.

 Additionally, the Kaiser Health Foundation estimates with COVID-19 now among the leading causes of death in the U.S., roughly five million people are in mourning.
 The pandemic prevented many families from gathering and holding funerals, even after deaths caused by conditions other than COVID-19.